trisha98765/Task-Scheduler-Project/README.md

      * In test suite "TaskListMethodTest," the default and overloaded constructor were tested.
 Deleting a task in a task list, adding a task to an old list and adding a task to a new list was also tested.
   * The screenshot below shows no memory leaks for the 18 unit tests that were written for this program.
  <img width="541" src = https://user-images.githubusercontent.com/74077340/157297257-a7774aed-d8e8-4d9a-928e-f889ef1c52e3.png>
+ * We also created a bash script for automating valgrind testing.
+The script pipes sample input from text files and saves the valgrind output to log files in a separate directory.
+This speeds up testing and ensures greater consistency.